nasiratt92/WDI-project-three-sinatrafans/README.md

 ### Future Features

-- Complete the site layout as per the wireframes and The landing page to display the last three track additions with the user name and city.
+- Complete the site layout as per the wireframes and the landing page to display the last three track additions with the user name and city.

 - Complete the custom directive for concerts show page to display the venue location on a map.

-- Complete the concerts sort feature allowing users to sort concerts by location, date.
+- Complete the concerts sort feature allowing users to sort concerts by location and date.

 - Better user walkthrough experience.